• Skip to primary navigation

 Instructions

-• Add the chickpeas and chopped coriander, cook for 5 more minutes, adjust with salt to taste and serve.
+• Add the chickpeas and chopped coriander, and cook for 5 more minutes until all the ingredients are well incorporated.

 Nutrition